jashburn8020/junit-5-user-guide/README.md

 - Test classes and methods can be tagged via the **`@Tag`** annotation
 - Tags can later be used to filter test discovery and execution
 - Syntax rules for tags:
-  - must not be null or blankA trimmed tag
+  - must not be null or blank
   - must not contain whitespace
   - must not contain ISO control characters
   - must not contain any of the following reserved characters: